 Extensive network of supports

 Caron Renaissance, located on our Florida campus in Boca Raton, helps individuals and their families heal from the effects of addiction and make lasting changes to build healthier relationships and support lifelong recovery.
 Our full-time experts use a trauma-informed, family systems approach within an interdisciplinary model of treatment for substance use disorder and/or mental health.

 - People who are struggling with more than just substance use or need a more comprehensive treatment approach.
 When treatment fails, many people believe that they are incapable of a life in recovery.
 Yet, as Caron Renaissance alumni can attest, treatment is possible—even after multiple relapses.
 Our intensive, multifaceted approach offers hope.

 - Successful professionals whose relationships are unraveling due to substance use disorder or process addictions.
 At Caron Renaissance, we get beyond superficial behaviors to address the deeper issues, enabling transformational change.

-- Adults with substance use disorder who have not yet achieved the typical markers of the transition to successful adulthood, such as graduating from college, becoming financially independent, and maintaining stable relationships.
-With our expert support, they learn what it means to be self-sufficient and gain a new sense of confidence and pride.
+- Adults and young adults who have not yet achieved the typical markers of the transition to successful adulthood, such as graduating from college, becoming financially independent, and maintaining stable relationships.
+With our expert support, they learn what it means to be self-sufficient and confident.

 - Family members so that the whole family can achieve healthy, functioning relationships.
 We fully believe that “the patient is the family and the family is the patient.”
 To that end, the family is wholly integrated into the treatment process.